 1. Move into Social Commerce

 Social commerce means blending social media with eCommerce.
 It’s about selling products or services directly on social media.
 From discovering products to researching to the check-out process — the entire shopping experience takes place right on the social media platform.
+You can also use the sprout social competitors to make social media easy!

 Social media shopping makes the experience much more seamless than a typical eCommerce site.

 On an eCommerce site, users have to search the product on Google, click the ad or link, land on your website, read everything about the product, compare it, add the product to the shopping cart, fill in their payment info and finally make the purchase.
 Throughout the process, many actions such as product comparison can send users to your competitors.
+You can also use social media to sell digital products as well!

 Social commerce, on the other hand, includes three steps only: see it, click it and buy it.
 Also, consumers can consult their friends on the social platform, review comments from previous shoppers and interact directly with the brand via chat platforms like Facebook Messenger.